itsmehecker/raspapi/Readme.md

 Story of game: Avocado is on a journey to legally fight in court because a Flower charged him with assault falsely and for making her gain weight.

 A game made inside an API.
+its a choice based game and the outcomes are manually made by me so it's a short and random game might actually make this a game without the choices part in unity as my first game(wait for that)

 It's choice-based and short.
-It utilizes GET and POST protocols and also uses PostgreSQL to store your API keys.
+It utilizes GET and POST protocols and also uses PostgreSQL to store your API keys and progress.
 It uses `secrets` to give you a secure generation of your API key and tracks your progress using the API key.

 ## How to Use
+use your terminal or your browser (you need to use the terminal atleast once to get the api key)
 ### Prerequisites

 - Python 3.13